US STOCKS-Wall Street plummets; S&P, Dow confirm correction

 The S&P closed below the intraday low it had hit on Tuesday, a key level traders had been watching.

-Thursday marked another day of recent sharp swings including the S&P 500’s biggest drop in more than six years that pulled equities away from record highs.
+Thursday marked another day of recent sharp swings including the S&P 500’s biggest drop in more than six years on Monday that pulled equities away from record highs.

 “The dust hasn’t settled yet, and I think both buyers and sellers are trying to figure out what this market really wants to do,” said Jonathan Corpina, senior managing partner for Meridian Equity Partners in New York.